Henderson Associates is formed by Mark Henderson

 Relocation to a new site in Lower Sydenham

 As our 10-year lease in Worsley Bridge Road comes to an end, relocation to another premise is needed.
-The freeholder of Worsley Bridge Road always made it clear of his intention to use the land for residential purposes.
+The freeholder of Worsley Bridge Road always made it clear his intention to use the land for residential purposes.
 Therefore, in December 2015, the company moves to a new 22,000 sq. ft commercial premises in nearby Kangley Bridge Road, still in Lower Sydenham, but one road away from our original site.

 Henderson Biomedical brand redesign